Natalie-cho/heart_disease_predictor/README.md

 ## With Docker
 ![](docker.png)

-To reproduce the results using Docker, you will need to have Docker installed on your machine.
+To reproduce the results using Docker you will need to have Docker installed on your machine.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).

-Once you have Docker installed, and have successfully cloned this repository, you can run the following command in your terminal, from the root of this repository, to use the Docker image to reproduce the results:
+Once you have Docker installed, and have successfully cloned this repository, you can run the following command in your terminal from the root of this repository to use the Docker image to reproduce the results:

 ```
 docker run -it --rm -v $(pwd):/home/heart_disease_predictor  tzoght/heart_disease_predictor make -C /home/heart_disease_predictor clean all
 ```
-> **-v $(pwd):/home/heart_disease_predictor:** this command mounts the current directory (root of the repository) to the Docker container, so that the container can access the files in the current directory.
+> **-v $(pwd):/home/heart_disease_predictor:** this command mounts the current directory (root of the repository) to the Docker container so that the container can access the files in the current directory.
 >
 > **tzoght/heart_disease_predictor**: the name of the Docker image that we have created and pushed to Docker Hub.
 You can find the Dockerfile [here](Dockerfile).